Joe Biden vows to 'get right to work' despite Trump resistance after 2020 election

 "Administrator Murphy's refusal to ascertain President-elect Biden's victory in the 2020 election puts American lives at risk," said Rep. Don Beyer, a Virginia Democrat who led the Obama administration's transition at the Commerce Department.

-"Our adversaries aren't waiting for the transition to take place," said former Rep. Mike Rogers, R-Mich., insisting that Biden begin receiving the president's daily briefing immediately.
+"Our adversaries aren't waiting for the transition to take place," said former Rep. Mike Rogers of Michigan, insisting that Biden begin receiving the president's daily briefing immediately.
 "This isn't about politics; this is about national security."

+Peoples reported from New York.
+AP writers Mary Clare Jalonick, Lisa Mascaro, Alexandra Jaffe and Deb Reichmann in Washington contributed.